vanruesc/stay/README.md

 ### The server part

-> Every GET and POST endpoint has to be available as a condensed JSON resource.
+> Every GET and POST endpoint needs to be available as a condensed JSON resource.
 > This includes dynamically generated pages and error pages.
-Serving a JSON version of each resource
+Serving a JSON version of each
-> should always be seen as an additional feature and nothing more.
-You should make good use of
+> resource should be seen as an additional feature and nothing more.
-> JavaScript, but you shouldn't depend on it.

 Stay is rather tolerant when it comes to different URI patterns, but a well-structured URI configuration is the foundation of a good web application.
 Take a look at some